Student Opportunities

 Note: For your online application, make sure you fill in the “Events” and “Awards” section within Thespian Point Tracker, before you submit your application.
 Filling in these two areas, tells us what work you’ve done in theatre and academics and serves as your first round application.
 Once you have hit “Confirm Registration” you have officially submitted your Round One application.
 There is no fee to apply

 4) Round Two: After you submit your resume and profile, Colorado Thespians will reach out to a selected educator for a recommendation.
 Applicants do not need to do anything to request this recommendation other than provide the name and email address of the preferred educator.
-No applicant will be reviewed or interviewed without a strong teacher recommendation.
+No applicant will be reviewed or interviewed without a strong teacher recommendation (we will request contact information from you after February 1).

 Round two finalists will be contacted via email to submit a video Q&A. Those who are not finalists will also be contacted via email.

 5) Round Three: After videos and recommendations are evaluated from second round candidates, individuals may be contacted via email or phone for round three interviews.
-Virtual interviews take place on a Saturday in February from 9:00 am – 12:00 pm.
+Virtual interviews take place on a Saturday in late March or early April from 9:00 am – 12:00 pm.
 If you are in rehearsal, please inform your director that you will have to step out for five minutes to take the interview call.

 4) Requirements to be an STO

-• Complete the questionnaire sent to you after we gather recommendations
+• Complete the questionnaire sent to you after we gather via a video response recommendations

 • Be a rising junior or senior at your school